 If you are burned-out you can’t help anyone, including yourself.
 Clear time in your schedule for “me” activities.
 You may be surprised that by making time for yourself throughout your busy schedule, you are more productive, and capable of accomplishing all of your scheduled activities and commitments.

 With My Inspired Year Weekly Planner, you always have a reminder to keep a sense of balance in your life.
-If you don’t have your copy yet, to see how you can bring order and reduce stress for a happier life.
+If you don’t have your copy yet, order today to see how you can bring order and reduce stress for a happier life.